EricCJoyce/Capablanca-Chess/README.md

 - `gameEngine.instance.exports.blackKingsidePrivilege_client();` returns a Boolean value indicating whether black still has kingside castling privilege.
 - `gameEngine.instance.exports.blackQueensidePrivilege_client();` returns a Boolean value indicating whether black still has queenside castling privilege.
 - `gameEngine.instance.exports.blackCastled_client();` returns a Boolean value indicating whether black has already castled.
+- `gameEngine.instance.exports.isCastle_client(unsigned char, unsigned char, unsigned char);` returns a Boolean value indicating whether the move described by the arguments `(from, to, promotion)` is a valid castling move.
+This is used to guide front-end animation.
 - `gameEngine.instance.exports.getMovesIndex_client(unsigned char);` returns the number of legal targets `n` as an unsigned int and writes a run of `n` indices to the move-targets buffer.
 - `gameEngine.instance.exports.makeMove_client(unsigned char, unsigned char, unsigned char);` applies the given move to the current game state and overwrites its encoding in the `currentState` buffer.
 - `gameEngine.instance.exports.isTerminal_client();` returns a Boolean value indicating whether the current game state is terminal.